-4. What if I don’t know if I have been sold any of these products, can Remediator still help me?
+6. What if I don’t know if I’ve paid for any of these products?

-Yes we can still help you- we will need to have a look at your documents or request them from your bank or insurer if you don’t have them.
+No problem.
+Remediator offers a free eligibility check.
+We can look at your documents for you or request them from your bank or insurer if you don’t have them.

 It depends on each individual matter.
 We have been successful in obtaining insurance and financial adviser fee refunds for consumers.
 If we are not successful then you do not pay us anything as we operate a ‘no win no fee’ model.

 It depends on each institution, however they are required to respond to our claims within 30 days.
-The quickest refund payments we have secured have been made within 14 days.
+The quickest refunds we have secured were within 14 days.

-No you do not have to go to Court.
-We offer a consumer remediation service not a legal service.
+No. You do not have to go to Court.
+We are a consumer remediation service, not a legal service.

 Yes, absolutely if you did not receive Annual Reviews and were not provided with Statements of Advice or Records of Advice and were charged fees.

-No, we look at financial advice and insurance sold in Australia in the last 15 years, because it might be your previous bank or insurer that owes you thousands of dollars in refunds.
+No way!
+We look at financial advice and insurance sold in Australia in the last 15 years, because it might be your previous bank or insurer that owes you thousands of dollars in refunds.

 If we are not able to get a refund for you, you will not pay us anything as we operate a ‘no win no fee’ model.

-If the refund is paid to Remediator directly, we will electronically transfer the funds to you less our fee as soon as possible.
+If the refund is paid to Remediator directly, we will electronically transfer the funds to you, minus our fee, as soon as possible.

 No, we are not affiliated with the Australian government.